content-left-bg.png

 • takes reasonable precautions to protect all information against unauthorised access, illegal or unauthorised use, disclosure, modification, duplication, disruption and/or destruction

-• ensuring records are retained and disposed of following the department's Records retention and disposal (DoE employees only) and that any disposals are authorised by a 'responsible officer' as outlined in this procedure
+• ensuring records are retained and disposed of following the department's Records retention and disposal schedule (DoE employees only) and that any disposals are authorised by a 'responsible officer' as outlined in this procedure

 Managers, directors, principals and above